-Making your website accessible means effective use of headings, unique page titles, clear and descriptive link texts, provision of text alternatives, focus control, better error handling, better form labels, creating easy navigation, and more, that also cut across SEO (Search Engine Optimization) best practices.
-This will mean when accessibility is combined with usability principles (link to What is Usability?
-How Does it Relate to Accessibility article), the accessible website will become more functional, provide better user experience, increased usability and can be more easily crawled by search engines, become more relevant, competitive, and better ranked in SERPs (search engine results pages).
+Making your website accessible means effective use of headings, unique page titles, clear and descriptive link texts, provision of text alternatives, focus control, better error handling, better form labels, creating easy navigation, and more, which also cut across SEO (Search Engine Optimization) best practices.
+This means when accessibility is combined with usability principles (link to What is Usability?
+How Does it Relate to Accessibility article), the accessible website will become more functional, provide a better user experience, increased usability, and can be more easily crawled by search engines, become more relevant, competitive, and better ranked in SERPs (search engine results pages).

 While this is only a fragment of the WCAG techniques, it sure can lead to an increased audience, but mind you, the real value of benefits is the ability of the website to convert that traffic into money.